programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 >decades,     3
 >```

-Here, only three of the most-frequently tagged `DATE` entities are words, and the rest are noun references to relative dates or periods.
+Here, only three of the most-frequently tagged `DATE` entities are standard 4-digit dates, and the rest are noun references to relative dates or periods.
 This, too, may indicate genre conventions, such as the need to provide context and/or center an argument in relative space and time in evaluative work.
 Future research could analyze chains of named entities (and parts-of-speech) to get a better understanding of how these features together indicate larger rhetorical tactics.

 ## Conclusions
 Through this lesson, we've gleaned more information about the grammatical makeup of a text corpus.
 Such information can be valuable to researchers who are seeking to understand differences between texts in their corpus: What types of named entities are most common across the corpus?
 How frequently are certain words used as nouns versus objects within individual texts and corpora?
 What may these frequencies reveal about the content or themes of the texts themselves?